 Deprecated depending on resolved configuration

-When resolving a Configuration, it is sometimes possible to select that same configuration as a variant.
+When resolving a Configuration, selecting that same configuration as a variant is sometimes possible.
 Configurations should be used for one purpose (resolution, consumption or dependency declarations), so this can only occur when a configuration is marked as both consumable and resolvable.

-This can lead to confusing circular dependency graphs, as the configuration being resolved is used for two different purposes.
+This can lead to circular dependency graphs, as the resolved configuration is used for two purposes.

 To avoid this problem, plugins should mark all resolvable configurations as canBeConsumed=false or use the resolvable(String) configuration factory method when creating configurations meant for resolution.